Updated: May 26

 In a nutshell

 Type 1s are principled, objective, and altruistic people who have a tendency to be perfectionistic and rigid.
 They tend to live life very deliberately because they believe strongly in doing what is "right".
 They think through what they feel is right and wrong and by an early stage in life have a working personal philosophy - a view of how they, others, the "world" should be.
-In fact for type 1s, their philosophy extends to ever part of their life because they want the whole picture to make sense.
-This mode of being is motivated by a core fear of being "bad" or "evil".
+In fact for type 1s, their philosophy extends to every part of their lives because they want the whole picture to make sense.
+This mode of being is motivated by a Core Fear of being "bad" or "evil" which gives rise to the Core Desire to have integrity.

 Levels of Development